-And since they’re so naturally curious and tame, it’s easy to feed chickadees right from your hand.
+You can feed chickadees from your hand with a little sunflower seed.
+And since chickadees are so naturally curious and tame, it’s easy to feed them right from your hand.
 Load up with sunflower seeds or sunflower hearts, or bits of chopped up walnuts.
 Stand close to your feeder or a tree with your palm flat and hand outstretched at arm’s length.
 Stay perfectly still!
 With patience, you will be rewarded with a brief visit that feels like a puff of air on your fingertips!

 Although chickadees seem to be always at our feeders, the main staple of their diets is insects.
 Chickadees also enjoy insect eggs, spiders and spider eggs, berries and pine cone seeds.
 They cache food under tree bark for winter when food is scarce, and just like squirrels, they do remember where they hid their stash!

-You can also attract and help chickadees by offering nest boxes.
-Chickadees are cavity nesters, using abandoned woodpecker holes to raise their young.
-But they readily accept bird houses as nesting spots.
-Chickadees prefer houses with floors that are about 4 x 4” square, 8 to 10” tall and placed 6 to 15’ high, either on a post or on a tree.
+What else can you do to attract them?
+You can help chickadees by offering nest boxes.
+Chickadees are cavity nesters, using abandoned woodpecker holes to raise their young, and they readily accept birdhouses as nesting spots.
+Chickadees prefer houses with floors that are about 4 x 4 inches square, 8 to 10 inches tall and placed 6 to 15 feet high, either on a post or on a tree.
 But any house with measurements close to these will be fine for the amiable chickadee.
-And consider offering roosting boxes during winter.
-These have entry holes on the bottom to minimize drafts and perches inside.
+And consider offering roosting boxes during winter, since these have entry holes on the bottom to minimize drafts with perches inside.
 Often, many birds will huddle together inside the boxes on cold, windy nights, conserving warmth and energy.

-And don’t forget water!
-Ice free water is important for all birds in winter when water sources are frozen.
+And last, but not least…remember the water!
+Ice-free water is important for all birds in winter when water sources are frozen.
 Try a heater in your bird bath or a heated bath.
-With food, shelter and water, your chickadees will be happy and healthy all year long and provide you with endless enjoyment!
+With food, shelter and water, your chickadees can be happy and healthy all year long and provide you with endless enjoyment.
+Happy Birding!